WICG/compression-dictionary-transport/README.md

 * Server responds to a request for a cacheable resource with a `Use-As-Dictionary: <options>` response header.
 * The client will store a hash of the uncompressed response and the applicable `match` URL pattern for the resource with the cached response to identify it as a dictionary.
 * On future requests, the client will match a request against the available dictionary `match` URL patterns.
 If multiple patterns are matched, the most-specific match is used.
-If a dictionary is available for a given request, the client will add an appropriate compression scheme (e.g. `br-d` for shared brotli) to the `Accept-Encoding` request header as well as an `Available-Dictionary: <SHA-256>` header with the hash of the best available dictionary.
+If a dictionary is available for a given request, the client will add an appropriate compression scheme (e.g. `br-d` for shared brotli) to the `Accept-Encoding` request header as well as an `Available-Dictionary: <sf-binary SHA-256>` header with the hash of the best available dictionary.
+The hash is sent as a [Structured Field Byte Sequence](https://www.rfc-editor.org/rfc/rfc8941.html#name-byte-sequences) (base64-encoded, enclosed by colons). e.g. `Available-Dictionary: :pZGm1Av0IEBKARczz7exkNYsZb8LzaMrV7J32a2fFG4=:`.
 * If the server has a compressed version of the request URL with the matching dictionary, it serves the dictonary-compressed response with the applicable `Content-Encoding:` (e.g. `br-d`) and `Vary: Accept-Encoding,Available-Dictionary`.

 For interop reasons, dictionary-based compression is only supported on secure contexts (similar to brotli compression).